Optimizing Monotone Chance-Constrained Submodular Functions Using Evolutionary Multi-Objective Algorithms: Introduction

-Evolutionary algorithms have only recently been considered for chance con\-strain\-ed problems and we are pushing forward this area of research by providing a first runtime analysis for submodular functions.
-In terms of the theoretical understanding and the applicability of evolutionary algorithms, it is desirable to be able to analyse them on a broad class of problems and design appropriate evolutionary techniques for such classes.
-Submodular functions model a wide range of problems where the benefit of adding solution components diminishes with the addition of elements.
-They have extensively been studied in the literature~\cite{Nemhauser:1978,DBLP:journals/mp/NemhauserWF78,vondrak2010submodularity,DBLP:books/cu/p/0001G14,DBLP:conf/icml/BianB0T17,DBLP:conf/kdd/LeskovecKGFVG07,pmlr-v65-feldman17b,pmlr-v97-harshaw19a} and allow to model a variety of real-word applications~\cite{DBLP:conf/aaai/KrauseG07,DBLP:conf/stoc/LeeMNS09,golovin2011adaptive,DBLP:conf/aaai/MirzasoleimanJ018}.
-In recent years, the design and analysis of evolutionary algorithms for submodular optimisation problems has gained increasing attention.
-We refer to the recent book of Zhou et al.~\cite{DBLP:books/sp/ZhouYQ19} for an overview.
-Such studies usually study evolutionary algorithms in terms of their runtime and approximation behaviour and evaluate the performance of the designed algorithms on classical submodular combinatorial optimisation problems.
+In terms of the theoretical understanding and the applicability of evolutionary algorithms, it is desirable to be able to analyze them on a broad class of problems.
+It is important to design appropriate evolutionary techniques for such broad classes of problems~\cite{lovasz1983submodular,fujishige2005submodular}.
+Submodular functions model a wide range of problems where the benefit of adding solution components diminishes as more elements are included.
+This property makes them suitable for capturing diminishing returns and interactions among elements present in various real-world applications.
+Extensive studies have been conducted in the literature to explore the properties~\citep{Nemhauser:1978,DBLP:journals/mp/NemhauserWF78,vondrak2010submodularity,DBLP:books/cu/p/0001G14,DBLP:conf/icml/BianB0T17,DBLP:conf/kdd/LeskovecKGFVG07,pmlr-v65-feldman17b,pmlr-v97-harshaw19a} and model a variety of real-word applications~\citep{DBLP:conf/aaai/KrauseG07,DBLP:conf/stoc/LeeMNS09,golovin2011adaptive,DBLP:conf/aaai/MirzasoleimanJ018}.